xgenos/xgenos/README.md

 - 🔭 I'm Currently learning front end developing
 - 🍃 I'm always ready to contribute to you'r projects
-- ⚡ 2022 Goals: Aim to create a python base A.I.
+- ⚡ Currently working to build an Operating System
 - 🎄 Funfact: I love listening songs and i also love writing qoutes

 ## 📞 Contact With Me: